 Check out my resume for more details about my career.

 In my spare time, I am a volunteer board member and treasurer with Tusubira, a nonprofit organization which supports education and women’s empowerment in eastern Uganda.
 My role includes bookkeeping, fundraising, and coordinating with our Uganda-based partners.

 I supported a small group of digital humanitarians who support LUCHA (Lutte pour la Changement), a Congolese pro-democracy and peacemaking network, in deploying Ushahidi to monitor election-related abuses.

 Lately, I’ve enjoyed contributing to OpenStreetMap - a free, editable, and usable map of the world.
 Together with a small group of conservationists from MapHubs and Mapbox, we forked the OpenStreetMap tasking manager to organize environment-focused mapping projects at OSM.earth.

 Additionally, I’m registered on the MissingMaps Support page, and ready to assist with corporate mapathons.

 Outside of work

-Outside of work, I like to travel, take care of your pets, bird watch, read, exercise, hike, and watch sports.
-I also like to hang around with my lovely wife, Carol and my old friends.
+Outside of work, I like to travel, take care of your pets, watch birds, read, exercise, hike, and watch sports.
+I also enjoy hanging around with my lovely wife, Carol, my young daughter, and my old friends.

 this site written in Markdown for simplicity